Tips for Getting Kids to Eat Healthy

 1. One Step at a Time - Offer just one new food at a time.
 Let the child know in advance if it is sweet, salty or sour...

 2. A taste is just a taste - Let your child decide the amount to try.
+A taste can be as small as 1/2 teaspoon.

 3. What goes in may come out, and that's okay! - Recent studies indicate young children are more likely to try a new food if they have the option of not swallowing it.
 Show children how to carefully spit food into a napkin if they decide they don't want to swallow it.